PedAltuve/XML-product-upload-salsify/README.md

 So it took me about 30 more minutes to debug, ditch Faraday and start over, and update the tests.

-And finally, about 20 minutes to write the README
+And finally, about 30 more minutes to write the README

-All in all, close to 2 hours overall.
+All in all, 2 hours overall.

 ## What would I add if I had unlimited/more time?